 Forces for change

 Summary Key forces for change

 Limited forces for change in medium depth seas.
 The offshore shallows of Strumble Bank may accrete through longshore sediment drift.
-Granting of oil and gas licences may lead to pressure for development in Special Qualities Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes MOD use
+Special Qualities Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes

-the future.
+Use for MOD purposes. ural p nge tor pr ine u: fishii hore erals elopr d mai MOD use

+There are no oil and gas licence areas at present but there may be in the future with exploration and subsequent extraction and associated effects.
+Natural change Visit Mari and Offs min Dev Lano MOL

 Coastal Splendour

 Islands

-Use for MOD purposes.
-Diversity of Landscape
+Diversity of Landsca pe

 Remoteness, Tranquillity and Wilderness

 Diverse Geology

 Richness of Habitats and Biodiversity

 Rich Archaeology

-Distinctive Settlement Character
+Distinctive Settleme Character nt

 Cultural Heritage

-Accessing the Park Space to Breathe Key
+Accessing the Park

+Space to Breathe

-Change occurring in the area affecting the selected special quality
+Кеу Change occurring in the area affecting the selected special quality

-Key sensitivities

-Factors that contribute to sensitivity Factors that detract from sensitivity
+Key factors to be taken into account when as sessing se nsitivi y to cl nange

+Factors contributing to potentially higher susceptibility and value Factors contributing to potentially lower susceptibility and value

 Simple, open, wild and remote character with clear views of National Park coast.
 Presence of MOD use reducing tranquillity.

 Forms part of the open setting for Cardigan Bay overlooked by the Pembrokeshire Coast National Park contributing to the sense of remoteness and wildness in the area.

-Nature conservation value of part of the area as an SAC.

-Pembrokeshire and Wales Coast Path as a sensitive receptor overlooking the area at a distance.
+Coast Path as a receptor overlooking the area at a distance.

+Nature conservation value as an SAC.